-I have always been fascinated with the rhubarb plant with its giant, inedible leaves that grow off of thick, juicy stems.
-It is a gardener's friend...rhubarb is one of two vegetable plants that returns season after season.
+I have always been fascinated with the rhubarb plant with its giant, inedible leaves and thick, juicy stems.
+It is a gardener's friend because rhubarb is one of two vegetable plants that return season after season.
 (Asparagus is the other one).

 The recipe for Strawberry-Rhubarb Coffee Cake is deliciously flavorful as well as colorful.
 It makes a wonderful addition to breakfast or brunch.
 It also gives me another reason to love this fruit!

 1 ½ C fresh or frozen (thawed), rhubarb, 1-inch pieces

 8 oz frozen, sliced strawberries, thawed

 ½ tsp each baking soda, baking powder and salt